spegelius/filaswitch/README.md

 Prerequisites
 -------------
-* Python 3.5 to run this script
+* Python 3.5 to run this script.
+    * In Windows, make sure python is added to %PATH%
+    * In Linux, python3.5 should be available (Ubuntu).
+You do need package 'python3-tk', so use apt-get to install it
 * Simplify3D 3.1.1 (older versions not tested)
 * 3D Printer with 2 extruders - one nozzle setup
 * Printer profile in S3D configured for dual extrusion